Batrachochytrium dendrobatidis: Zoospore structure

-Zoospores of B. dendrobatidis, which are typically 3–5 µm in size, have an elongate–ovoidal body with a single, posterior flagellum (19–20 µm long), and possess a core area of ribosomes often with membrane-bound spheres of ribosomes within the main ribosomal mass.
+Zoospores of B. dendrobatidis, which are typically 3–5 μm in size, have an elongate–ovoid body with a single, posterior flagellum (19-20 μm long), and possess a core area of ribosomes often with membrane-bound spheres of ribosomes within the main ribosomal mass.
 A small spur has been observed, located at the posterior of the cell body, adjacent to the flagellum, but this may be an artifact in the formalin-fixed specimens.
 The core area of ribosomes is surrounded by a single cisterna of endoplasmic reticulum, two to three mitochondria, and an extensive microbody–lipid globule complex.
 The microbodies closely appose and almost surround four to six lipid globules (three anterior and one to three laterally), some of which appear bound by a cisterna.
 Some zoospores appear to contain more lipid globules (this may have been a result of a plane-of-sectioning effect, because the globules were often lobed in the zoospores examined).
 A rumposome has not been observed.